 But wait, there's more

 The VIC delights in being a great place for races.
-It's a field for the winter games of the Empire State Games in February, while there are fun runs in the summer.
+It's a field for the winter games of the Empire State Games in February, while there are trail running series in the summer and fall.

 Mushroomers will enjoy the mushroom walks that are offered many times during the summer and fall.
 With the abundant water features throughout the complex, spotting is easy, and the interpretive guides make identification much easier, too.

-There's an interpretive walk every day at 1 p.m.
+They offer an interpretive walk and other guided adventures.
 Other tours, from a canoe paddle to a trip to New York's oldest grove of trees, are offered throughout the different seasons.
 Owl walks in the fall, snowshoe treks in the winter, and maple sugaring in the spring are just some of the many delights of this complex.

 The VIC is also a sought after birding destination.
-The Teddy Roosevelt Bird Walks are offered weekly in the summer and fall.
+Bird walks are regularly offered in the summer and fall.
 They concentrate on finding and hearing many of the bird species identified by a young Teddy Roosevelt during his visits to Paul Smith's in the 1870s.
 It was this early exposure to nature that turned him into the ardent conservationist he is revered for today.